dart-lang/site-www/src/codelabs/async-await/index.md

   * An `async` function returns a future.
   * You can only use the `async` and `await` keywords within an `async` function body.
   * To declare an `async` function, add the keyword after the function's parameters but before the function's body.
-  * Use the `await` keyword before invoking an async function to "wait" for the future to complete either with a value or an error.
+  * Use the `await` keyword before invoking an `async` function to "wait" for the future to complete either with a value or an error.
 {{ site.alert.end }}

 ## Execution flow with async and await

-As of Dart 2.0, functions marked as `async` run synchronously until the first `await` keyword.
-This means that within an `async` function's body, all synchronous code immediately executes.
+As of Dart 2, functions marked as `async` run synchronously until the first `await` keyword.
+This means that within an `async` function's body, all synchronous code immediately executes so long as the synchronous code appears before the first `await` keyword.
 The following example demonstrates how execution proceeds within an `async` function body:

 [//]: https://gist.github.com/d7abfdea1ae5596e96c7c0203d975dba